Carl-Henric/ms3/README.md

 This problem had my brain warm a couple of times.
 I now what the solution should look like but I troubled among the way.
 Admin can see all clients ads, but the client can only see their own ads.

 -   Fix: The answer was to combine ads and clients with the correct field.
-Set a if statement for the whole loop that it sess user and the ads client needed to match to show it.
+Set a if statement for the whole loop that it session user and the ads client needed to match to show it.
 ---
 ## Data